| October

 use a large hook with a small bait.
 With many natural baits especially

-those big, yellow grasshoppers) a long-shanked wire hook is right, but
+those big, yellow grasshoppers) a long-shanked wire hook is right, but as

-on a smaller-gapped hook, shorter hook.
+smaller-gapped hook, shorter hook.
 Same with other smaller insects.

-Incidentally, those afore-mentioned crickets,
+Incidentally, those afore-mentioned crickets, and

-messy, although it may help break an angler of chewing his/her fingernails.
+although it may help break an angler of chewing his/her fingernails.

 One of the other good features of fishing live